parro-it/libui-napi/docs/window.md

 ### uiWindow.setChild(control, stretchy)
 Set the control to show in this window content area.
-UiWindow instances can contain only one control.
+UiWindow instances can contain only one child.
 If you need more, you have to use [Containers](containers.md).

 **Kind**: instance method of [<code>UiWindow</code>](#UiWindow)